modal-inria/Kernalytics/README.md

 # How to add a Kernel

-- Implement the (X, X) => R function
+- Implement the (X, X) => R function anywhere, as long as it is reachable.
-- Extend ParameterRoot with its parameter description
-- In ReadParam.parseIndividualParam add the function to parse the descriptor file
-- In KerEval.paramToKerEval, generate the correct kernel
+- Add a corresponding case in rkhs.IO.generateKernel.